mannickutd/aws-networking-speciality-review/Hybrid Networking Basics and VPNs in AWS.md

 * Selects the "best" of multiple paths to the same destination.
 * TCP 179

+* When determining a preferred prefix, a BGP router will select the prefix preferred attribute or property value, in the following order: 1) Highest Weight; 2) Highest Local Preference; 3) Shortest AS Path; 4) Lowest Metric.
+Remember that weight is not a standard BGP attribute, but it is a proprietary property defined by Cisco Systems and used by many other vendors.
+Since the weights in this question are equal, the prefix with the "highest local preference" would be preferred.

 ### VPN and IPSec Overview

 ### Customer Gateways